RyanIsInSchool/school-site/README.md

 # school-site
-repository to store point, school-related files.
+repository to store school-related files. ryan why are you here